dr4k0nia/archived_dr4k0nia.github.io/_posts/2022-10-15-Encrypting-Strings-In-NET.md

 Additionally, we also need to patch the placeholder for `cpblk` for that we simply resolve the call instruction which has the placeholder method as its operand and replace it with a `cpblk` instruction.
 We can then remove the placeholder method since it is no longer required.

 Once we have replaced all placeholders and removed the unused method, we can write the modified target binary to disk.
 You now have a binary with fully encrypted strings.

-The full code of the project can be found [here.](https://github.com/dr4k0nia/XorStringsNET)